webresto/core/docs/Bouses.md

   - `decimals`: Number, default is 0 (denomination)
   - `description`: String

-The rewards program must be implemented as an adapter from an abstract class (@webresto/core/adapters/bonusprogram/BonusProgramAdapter.ts) and added to the model through 'alive'.
+The rewards program must be implemented as an adapter from an abstract class  `@webresto/core/adapters/bonusprogram/BonusProgramAdapter.ts` and added to the model through `BonusProgram.alive()`.
 The adapter itself performs the recording of transactions in an external source or synchronization from an external source by implementing the abstract class `BonusProgramAdapter`.

 ## Spending of rewards during the order